sanj0/seqs/README.md

  -dx <DOUBLE>           the dx value to be used for deriving
                         Default: 1.0E-6
  -h,--help              prints this help
+ -m,--human             i'm a human - treat me like one (prefixes the
+                        solution with 'x = ')
  -s,--start <INTEGER>   the starting value for the newton method to solve
                         the equation
                         Default: 2.0
+ -v,--verbose           prints out some more information

 Example usage: seqs -d 5 "pow(x,2)+4 = 7"